Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Toward standard timers in PBH binary systems

 \subsection{A toy model in single parameter PBH binary systems}

 By assuming the mass of PBHs is monochromatic, the state of PBH binary systems can be described by a probability distribution on major axis $a$ and eccentricity $e$, which is $dP/dade$.
-For an intuitive understanding on how standard timers work in PBH binary systems, we start with circular binary systems.
+For an intuitive understanding on how standard timers work in PBH binary systems, we start with circular binary systems (some discussions propose the circularising of PBH binaries before entering GW frequency bands, see \cite{Franciolini:2021xbq} for details).
 Then states of PBH binary systems only depend on the single parameter major axis $a$, which is $dP/da$.
 In studying the evolution of its probability distribution, we have

 where, $a_\mathrm{i}$ and $a_t$ denote the major axis at the initial physical time $t_\mathrm{i}$ and later physical time $t$, respectively. $S(a; t)$ denotes the probability distribution on major axis $a$ at physical time $t$ and $dP/da_\mathrm{i}$ is the initial probability distribution $S(a; t_\mathrm{i})$.
 In connecting $S(a; t)$ with $S(a; t_\mathrm{i})$, we consider time evolution of the major axis, following \cite{Peters:1964zz}